berghdavid/Server-Client/README.md

 ```
 $ ./server
 ```
-5. Enter following command into the second terminal:
+5. Enter the following command into the second terminal:
 ```
 $ ./clients
 ```
-5. Success???
+6. Success???